pytoolz/toolz/doc/source/streaming-analytics.rst

 The ``reduceby`` operation takes a key function, like ``groupby``, and a binary operator like ``add`` or ``lesser = lambda acc, x: acc if acc < x else x``.
-It is unable to accept full reduction operations like ``sum`` or ``min`` as these would require access to the entire group at once.
-Here is a simple example:
+It successively applies the key function to each item in succession, accumulating running totals for each key by combining each new value with the previous using the binary operator.
+It can't accept full reduction operations like ``sum`` or ``min`` as these require access to the entire group at once.
+Here is a simple
+example:

 .. code::